-Because of the persistent public fear and alarm about terrorism, they seem incapable of pointing out that an American's chance of being killed by a terrorist is one in 4 million per year, and to suggest that terrorism might pose an acceptable risk (or even to discuss the issue) appears to be utterly impossible.
+Because of the persistent public fear and alarm about al-Qaeda and ISIS, leaders seem incapable of pointing out that an American's chance of being killed by a terrorist is one in 4 million per year even with 9/11 included in the count (Table 2) and that Islamist terrorists have managed to kill but six or seven people per year since 2001.
+And to suggest that, at that rate, terrorism might pose an acceptable risk (or even to discuss the issue) appears to be utterly impossible.
 And it took until 2015, nearly a decade and a half after 9/11, before public officials, including in this case the president of the United States, were willing to suggest that terrorism, even that presented by ISIS, did not, as it happens, present a threat to the country that was "existential" in nature, an observation that is "blindingly obvious" as security specialist Bruce Schneier puts it.
+126

-Obama is reportedly ready to go further, but hasn't summoned the political courage to do so yet.
-When his closest adviser told him people were worried that the group would soon take its beheading campaign to the United States, he reportedly replied "They're not coming here to chop our heads off."
-And he "frequently reminds his staff that terrorism takes far fewer lives in America than handguns, car accidents, and falls in bathtubs do."
-However, out of concern that
+Obama seems to have been ready to go further, but never summoned the political courage to do so during his presidency.
+When his closest adviser told him people were worried that ISIS would soon take its beheading campaign to the United States, he reportedly replied "They're not coming here to chop our heads off."
+And he would frequently remind his staff that "terrorism takes far fewer lives in America than handguns, car accidents, and falls in bathtubs do."
+However, out of concern that Obama will "seem insensitive to the fears of the American people," his advisers fought "a constant rearguard action to keep Obama from placing terrorism in what